syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

      ![Syncfusion WinForms project details selection and unselection wizard](Template-Studio-Images/WF-8.png)

 9. Click **Create** to generate the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms application.
 Once you've created the project, the relevant Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages will be automatically added to your project for the chosen components.
-For example, if you add an **DataGrid** control, the corresponding Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages required for that control will be installed.
+For example, if you add a **DataGrid** control, the corresponding Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages required for that control will be installed.

 	![Syncfusion WinForms project created with readme](Template-Studio-Images/WF-9.png)